dmgrit/priority-channels/README.md

 # priority-channels
-Process Go channels by priority.
+Process Go channels by priority

 The following use cases are supported: